 - Private markets are a broad term for assets not traded on public exchanges.
 Private market investments can include equity ownership in privately owned firms across all stages of development, private lending, real estate, infrastructure and other real assets. - Investing in private markets can help diversify portfolios as they offer an alternative source of return not available on public markets. - There are various private market strategies investors can choose from, ranging from private equity, private debt, to private real estate and infrastructure. - Investors need to be able to lock away cash for longer to access private markets and accept illiquidity.
 Depending on the type of private investments, Private investments are typically committed for 7-10 years or longer.
-Some strategies may require shorter investment periods. - However, historically investors have been rewarded for their patience with higher returns compared to investments on public exchanges, as global private equity has provided annual returns of 13.8% between
+Some strategies may require shorter investment periods. - However, historically investors have been rewarded for their patience with higher returns compared to investments on public exchanges, as global private equity has provided annual returns of 13.1% between 2001-2022 compared to 5.8% returns in publicly traded global equities for the same period.